davidjp03/prueba-fullstack-pw/README.md

 ### 7. Create First Admin User

-1. Register a new account at `/sign-up`
+1. Login with your account at `/login`
 2. Manually update the user role in the database:

 ```sql